-The United States Eventing Association is now accepting applications for the 2019 Worth the Trust Educational Scholarships.
-The Worth the Trust Scholarships were established to provide financial assistance to amateurs to pursue their education in eventing.
+Applications for the 2019 Worth the Trust Educational and Sports Psychology Scholarships are due in two weeks on Monday, October 1.
+Since 2000, the Worth the Trust Scholarships for young adults and adult amateurs have provided financial assistance for the purpose of pursuing continued education in eventing, thanks to the generosity of Joan Iversen Goswell.
 The funds may be used for training opportunities such as clinics, working student positions, and private or group instruction, or to learn from an official, course designer, technical delegate, judge, veterinarian, or organizer.

 Eventing is addictive, and I have resigned myself to the fact that I can’t kick the habit.
 The reason for my addiction is my horse.
 Her name is Rosie Red, and as her classy name may depict, she is an off-track Thoroughbred.
 I bought her as a four-year-old from Suffolk Downs in Boston.
 A risky choice, but I guess we eventers like risk.
 Rosie is eleven now and we are still learning the art of eventing together.

 In the world of sports there is a term referred to as second wind, defined as the ability of an athlete to summon strength and perseverance following exhaustion and fatigue.
 In the world of eventing, and any other equestrian sport for that matter, we would be hard pressed to apply a more fitting word to a community of such dedicated athletes.
 These two principles, second wind and community, became a guiding theme throughout the year and in my decision to re-apply for the 2013 Worth The Trust Scholarship.